 Whether it’s a gunky glass baking dish or an aluminum cookie sheet that has baked-on grease and cooking spray!
 I am going to share the best way to remove bakeware stains and get them looking like new.
 Today I am going to show you my tricks for cleaning stains from my glass, aluminum, ceramic, and cast-iron bake-ware

 With a little patience and elbow grease, you can use these two methods to get your baking dishes and cookie sheets shining again, and looking like the day you bought them!
 It is okay if your bakeware is extra dirty, you can still get it clean, it will just take a little time, but in the end, you will be happy to stick through it and have a fresh and clean dish!

-I’m sharing two different methods to remove bakeware stains, one for glass and one for aluminum!
-Both of these are the best way to remove bakeware stains in my experience.
+Today, I’m sharing different methods to remove bakeware stains.
+All of these are the best way to remove bakeware stains in my experience for glass, aluminum, ceramic and cast-iron bakeware.
 I will say once you get them nice and clean, try to keep up on it, and the process of keeping it looking like new, won’t take near as long!

 This is my tried and true go-to method for my glass baking dishes!
 I am a huge fan of Dawn (the blue kind), it works great at eating away any stuck-on grease and grime!
 You can try a different brand of dish soap if you prefer, this is just what I recommend and use.

 - In a small bowl, pour in a 1/4 cup Dawn dish soap and a 1/2 cup baking soda.

 - Mix thoroughly to create a consistent paste without lumps.

 - If the paste is too thick, add more dish soap, and if it’s too thin add more baking soda.
 Once you have a thick paste-like consistency, apply it to the areas on the baking dish that are stained.

 - Leave the paste on the dish for at least 30 minutes.